left to right and top to bottom:

 Still other impact glasses have been found to be associated with craters:

 (top) Aouelloul glass, 0.95 g, associated with a 3.1 m.y. old, 390-m-wide crater in the Adrar region of the Western Sahara Desert in Mauritania.
 Lechatelierite and baddeleyite are present in the glass as well as an extraterrestrial component.
-Through BSE and CL imaging it was found that the degree of homogenization attests to a lower temperature formation of Aouelloul glass than of Libyan desert glass (Gucsik et al., 2004).
+Through BSE and CL imaging it was found that the degree of homogenization attests to a lower temperature formation of Aouelloul glass than for Libyan desert glass (Gucsik et al., 2004).

 (bottom) Darwin glass, 1.64 g, with an 40Ar/Ar39 age of ~816 t.y., associated with a 1.2 km diameter impact crater in southwest Tasmania, Australia.
 On a geologic time scale, the Darwin impact occurred coincident with the Australasian impact (~803 t.y.), but the two events were separated by several thousand km.
 Relative to its size, Darwin crater is the source of the largest volume of glass compared to other impact craters worldwide (Howard, 2009).
 This prodigious amount of glass is a direct result of the enhanced volatility caused by the high water content in the target stratigraphy.
 This vesiculated, layered, fragmental glass ranges in color from white (5%, located closest to the crater), light green (31%), dark green (53%), and black (11%, located farthest from the crater).
 In addition, five different shape categories have been distinguished: irregular, ropy, elongate, droplet, and spheroid.
 The light green, irregular-shaped sample shown below represents the most common shape (74%) among all colors.
 Heterogeneity among samples is indicative of rapid quenching of the melt, and metal enrichment in some specimens likely reflects contamination by the impactor (Howard, 2008).

-In addition to these, the Monturaqui glasses are associated with a ~100 t.y. old, 370-m-wide crater located in the Atacama Desert, Chile, and since 2012 thousands of small splash-form tektites (or impact glass) have been recovered in another region of the Atacama Desert, Chile, but no associated crater has yet been found (Devouard et al., 2014).
+In addition to these, the Monturaqui glasses are associated with a ~100 t.y. old, 370-m-wide crater located in the Atacama Desert, Chile, and since 2012 thousands of small splash-form tektites (or impact glass) have been recovered in the central region of the Atacama Desert and termed "Atacamaites", but no associated crater has yet been found (Devouard et al., 2014).
 Also, at least seven distinct horizons of impact glass have been identified in loess-like deposits of the Pampeano Formation of Argentina (Schultz et al., 2002, 2004):